 - Pets – Do you have fur babies?
 Then you need to budget for their food and vet care!

 What do you spend money on when you are out and about?
-Only use your cash envelopes for those categorized expenses.
+Only use your cash envelopes for budgeting those categorized expenses.

 If you need more information about Dave Ramsey’s tips, then check out our article on 20 Simple Dave Ramsey Tips You Need to Know Now!